Blog > 4 Strategies for Leaders to Improve Mental Health at Work

 Strategy 4: Integrate Coaching to Foster Mental Health Leadership

 As you search for the right executive coach to assist your team, look for someone who offers a dual focus on leadership development and mental health awareness.
-After selecting a coach who aligns well with your organization’s needs, encourage your leaders to commit to ongoing coaching sessions to solidify their role as mental health proponents.
+After selecting a coach who aligns well with your organization’s needs, encourage your leaders to commit to ongoing coaching sessions to solidify their role as mental health advocates.

 The Bottom Line

 Leadership extends beyond the pursuit of meeting targets and enhancing revenue; it encompasses the acknowledgment of the unseen challenges that accompany achievement.
-Picture an environment where mental well-being is a cornerstone of leadership tactics, and where each dialogue has the potential to offer support.
+Picture an environment where mental well-being is a cornerstone of leadership tactics and where each dialogue has the potential to offer support.

-Get actionable tips to help you energize and reprioritize self-care.
-Sign up for The Wellness Return newsletter today.
+Get practical strategies you can apply for personal and professional growth.
+Sign up for The Weekly Return newsletter today.

 By providing your email address, you agree to receive email communication from Arootah